Clif Bar | Energy Bar Blueberry Crisp

 *Arbutin is a glycoside; a glycosylated Hydroquinone extracted from the bearberry plant in the genus Arctostaphylos.

 The Face Shop | Rice Water Bright Light Cleansing Oil

-But I apologies in advance if The Face Shop does test on animals, if someone got valid proof that they do.
+But I apologise in advance if The Face Shop does test on animals if someone got valid proof that they do.

 Whether it is or not, I don’t think I’ll be repurchasing this product.
 Much, solely because of the fragrance.
 While not too overpowering it’s not that mild either that I’d give it a pass.
 Because fragrance is listed at the end, I thought that whatever scent it had, it may go well with sensitive skin.
 But sadly, this wasn’t the case.

 I don’t use it every day though, so I haven’t noticed any negatives on my skin.
 If it wasn’t for the fragrance, this is a really nice oil cleanser that’s free from mineral oil and works well with oilier skin types.
 From what I know, The Face Shop has one that’s called “Rich Cleansing Oil” that’s supposed to be for drier skin type.
 But somehow iHerb has not taken this in.
 Instead, they have the Cleansing Milk from the same Rice Water-line.

 The texture is very runny, like water almost.
 Dissolves make up and sunscreen, and can be used with make up removing pads or massaging it in.
 After washing with this your skin feels amazingly soft and hydrated, even after a another wash with a gentle foaming cleanser.
 It doesn’t seem to have any exfoliating actives, yet, the skin feels like it got a light treatment of lactic acid of some sort.
 In many ways, it does exactly what it says it does!
 And I was happily surprised.
 I just personally would love it if they toned down on the perfume in this or made a version for sensitive skin.